-When read, the contents of this register indicate the presence or absence of an active interrupt signal.
-Each bit in this register that is set to a 1 indicates an active interrupt signal on the corresponding interrupt input.
-Bits that are 0 are not active.
 The bits in the ISR are independent of the interrupt enable bits in the IER.
-See the Interrupt Enable Register (IER), page 15 for the interrupt status bits that are masked by disabled interrupts.
+See Interrupt Enable Register (IER) for the interrupt status bits that are masked by disabled interrupts.

-The ISR register is writable by software only until the Hardware Interrupt Enable (HIE) bit in the MER has been set.
-Given these restrictions, when this register is written to, any data bits that are set to 1 activate the corresponding interrupt just as if a hardware input became active.
+The ISR bits, up to the number of peripheral interrupts, are writable by software only until the Hardware Interrupt Enable (HIE) bit in the MER has been set, whereas the remaining bits (if any) can still be set by software.
+Given these restrictions, when this register is written to, any data bits that are set to 1 activate the corresponding interrupt.
+For the bits up to the number of peripheral interrupts, this has the same effect as if a hardware input became active.
 Data bits that are zero have no effect.

-This allows software to generate interrupt to test purposes until the HIE bit has been set.
-After the HIE bit has been set (enabling the hardware interrupt inputs), then writing to this register does nothing.
-If there are fewer interrupt inputs than the width of the data bus, writing a 1 to a non-existing interrupt input does nothing and reading it returns it 0.
-The Interrupt Status Register (ISR) is shown in Figure 4 and the bits are described in Table 6.
+This allows the software to generate hardware interrupts for test purposes until the HIE bit has been set, and to generate software interrupts at any time.
+After the HIE bit has been set (enabling the hardware interrupt inputs), then writing to the bits up to the number of peripheral interrupts in this register does nothing.

+If there are fewer interrupts than the width of the data bus, writing a 1 to a non-existing interrupt does nothing and reading it returns it 0.
+The ISR is shown in Figure 4 and the bits are described in Table 6.

-Figure 4: Interrupt Status Register (ISR)
+Figure 4: Interrupt Status Register

-Table 6: Interrupt Status Register Bit Definitions iabio ۰. ••••••
+Table 6: Interrupt Status Register Bit Definitions

-Bit(s) Name Core Access Reset Value Description (w (1) -1):0 INT(n)-INT(0) (n<= w-1) Read / Write 0x0 Interrupt Input (n) - Interrupt Input (0) 0 - Not Active 1 - Active
+Bit(s) Name Core Access Reset Value Description (w (1) -1):0 INT(n)-INT(0) ( n ≤ w - 1 ) Read/Write 0x0 Interrupt (n) - Interrupt (0) 0 - Not Active 1 - Active